realworldocaml/book/en/compiler-backend.md

 # The Compiler Backend: Byte-code and Native-code

+Once OCaml has passed the type checking stage, it can stop emitting syntax and type errors and begin the process of compiling the well-formed modules into executable code.

 It's even possible to compile OCaml to run efficiently on foreign environments such as Javascript or the Java Virtual Machine.
 These aren't supported by the core OCaml distribution, but are available on OPAM.
 We'll mention these as we